Xeno-Life/Xeno/README.md

 #### Search Profile Net

-This option is the default feature, where the user's search brings up a spectrum of profiles with their respective, curated results.
+This option is the default search feature, where the user's search brings up a spectrum of profiles with their respective, curated results.

 #### Straight to Search